charmarr/charmarr-meta/adr/storage/adr-006-confifg-backup.md

 ## Decision Outcome

-Chosen option: **"Option 1: Charmed Velero with MinIO"**, because it provides a unified backup solution, requires minimal infrastructure (a S3 like storage), integrates cleanly with Juju through the `velero-backup-config` relation, and has stable support in Juju 3.6+ for the critical import-filesystem workflow.
+Chosen option: **"Option 1: Charmed Velero with S3 like backend"**, because it provides a unified backup solution, requires minimal infrastructure (a S3 like storage), integrates cleanly with Juju through the `velero-backup-config` relation, and has stable support in Juju 3.6+ for the critical import-filesystem workflow.

 ### Consequences